Torgen/codex-blackboard/docs/Operations.md

         * `mapsApiKey`: (*New for 2023*) If you created a maps API key above, set it here to enable to solver map.
         * `namePlaceholder`: On the login screen, the example name in the Real Name box.
         * `teamName`: The name of the team as it will appear at the top of the blackboard.
 This is also used in Jitsi meeting names, if configured.
         * `whoseGitHub`: The hamburger menu has a link to the issues page on GitHub.
-This controls which fork of the repo the link points at.
+This controls which fork of the repository the link points at.
         * `jitsiServer`: The DNS name (no protocol or path) of a Jitsi server.
 This will be set to `meet.jit.si` by default.
 You can set it to a public Jitsi server near you (https://jitsi.github.io/handbook/docs/community-instances has a list) if you prefer.
 It's also possible to run your own Jitsi server if you can spare the bandwidth, but that is beyond the scope of this guide.
 If this is unset, no meetings will be created or embedded.
       * STATIC_JITSI_ROOM: Puzzle rooms use the random puzzle ID in their room URL, so they are not guessable.
 The blackboard and callins page don't have a random ID--internally they use the `general/0` chat room--so their Jitsi URLs would be guessable.
 To prevent this, the install script pre-populates this with a UUID which is used in the URL for the room shared by those pages.
 You can also set it to a Correct Horse Battery Staple style phrase if you prefer, but you will usually never see the URL.
 If you unset this, the blackboard and callins page will have no Jitsi room, but puzzles still will.
 This is used as the initial value of a global dynamic setting named `Static Jitsi Room`, so once you've started the server, changing this won't have an effect.
     * Certbot will ask for an email address, and for permission to contact you.
 Note that Let's Encrypt certificates last